webzf/ztronics/_posts/2026-06-27-ESP32-Snake-Game-with-MPU6050-and-OLED-Display.md

 <!-- ![ESP32 Snake Game]({{ '/assets/images/ESP32-Snake-Game.png' | relative_url }}) -->

-Learn how to build a classic Snake game using an ESP32, an MPU6050 motion sensor and a 0.96-inch SSD1306 OLED display.
+Learn how to build a classic Snake game using an ESP32, an MPU6050 motion sensor and a 0.96-inch **[SSD1306 OLED Display](/products/ssd1306-oled/)**.

 Instead of pressing buttons, you control the snake by tilting the [MPU6050 sensor](/mpu6050-arduino-guide/), making this a fun project for learning ESP32 graphics, sensors and game programming.